Understanding how school policies and practices shape school climate – School Choices – Scoping Phase Survey

 Originally, the focus of this project was to explore whether a school’s behaviour policy could enable a particular school climate (and in turn impact pupil outcomes).
 Based on learnings from the initial scoping phase of this project, this focus was expanded to include the wider set of school practices and procedures that are associated with school climates (e.g., behaviour management, student support, academic expectations, pupil engagement).

-As part of the current scoping phase, The National Centre for Social Research (NatCen), in collaboration with University College London, are further exploring the relationship between this wider set of school practices and their potential to foster a particular school climate, capturing multiple perspectives to better understand how these practices are implemented and the mechanisms through which they work.
+As part of the extended scoping phase, The National Centre for Social Research (NatCen), in collaboration with educational psychologists from University College London and the University of Birmingham, are further exploring the relationship between this wider set of school practices and their potential to foster a particular school climate.
+They are currently seeking perspectives from senior leaders to better understand how these practices are implemented and the mechanisms through which they work.

 We know that school absenteeism (missed attendance as well as fixed and permanent exclusion) has the potential to impact on students’ attainment, but also on the likelihood of them becoming involved in violence.
 Many students with poor attendance and those being excluded from school are the most disadvantaged.